CodeShayk/ApiAggregator/README.md

 #### Api & Transformer Pair
 Every `Api` type in the `ApiAggregate` definition should have a complementing `Transformer` type.
-You need to assign a `name` to the `api/transformer` pair.
+- You need to assign a `name` to the `api/transformer` pair.
+See below rules for api naming convention.

 Rules:
 * You could nest api/transformer pairs in a `parent/child` hierarchy.
-In which case the output of the parent api will serve as the input to the nested api to resolve its api paramters.
+In a given parent/child hierarchy, the output of the parent api will serve as the input to the nested api to resolve its api endpoint.
-* The api/transformer mappings can be `nested` to `5` levels down.
+* The api/transformer mappings can be `nested` to `5` levels of dependency.
-* By convention, it is `dot` separated string for every every nested pair, that includes all parent names separated by a dot.
+* By convention, The api name should be `dot` separated string with a dot for every nested level.
+The name should includes all parent names separated by a dot for a given hierarchy.
-Example - `customer.orders.items`
+Example - For a 3 level dependency api mapping the name should be like `customer.orders.items`

->Below is the snippet from `CustomerAggregate` definition.
+> Below is the snippet from `CustomerAggregate` definition for parent/child relationship between Customer & Communication apis.
+The api response from CustomerApi is the input to CommunicationApi for resolving its endpoint url.
 ```
    .Map<CustomerApi, CustomerTransform>(With.Name("customer"), -- Parent mapping with name
            customer => customer.Dependents
               .Map<CommunicationApi, CommunicationTransform>(With.Name("customer.communication")) -- nested mapping with dot separated name
 ```
-#### Web Api Class
+#### i.
+Web Api Class
-The purpose of a api class is to execute the api call to fetch response.
+The purpose of a api class is to execute the web api with api engine to fetch the response.

 As mentioned previously, You can configure an api in `Parent` or `Child` (nested) mode in a hierarchical graph.

-To define a `parent` or `nested` api you need to implement from `WebApi<TResult>` base class.

-* `TResult` is the result that will be returned from executing the api.
+To define a `parent` or `nested` api you need to implement from `WebApi<TResult>` class where `TResult` is the result that will be returned from executing the api.
 It is an implementation of `IApiResult` type.
+Upon creating the api class.
+You need to provide below `GetUrl()` implementation.
 * Implement the `GetUrl(IRequestContext context, IApiResult parentApiResult)` method to return the constructed endpoint based on given parameters of the method.
 * For Parent Api, Only `IRequestContext` context parameter is passed to GetUrl() method to resolve the Url endpoint.
-* For Nested Api, api result (ie. `IApiResult` parentApiResult parameter) from the parent api is also passed in to GetUrl() method along with IRequestContext context parameter. `IApiResult` parentApiResult parameter is null for api configured in parent mode.
+* For Nested Api, api result parameter (ie. `IApiResult` parentApiResult) from the parent api is additionally passed in to GetUrl() method along with IRequestContext context parameter.

+Please Note: `IApiResult` parentApiResult parameter is null for apis configured in parent mode.

 `Important:` The api `endpoint` needs to be resolved before executing the api with `ApiEngine`.

 Examples.

 > See example `CustomerApi` implemented to be configured and run in parent mode.
  ```